-On this 24th day of , 2022 before me, the undersigned notary public, personally appeared Ellen A. Harley, proved to me through satisfactory evidence of identification, which was personal knowledge? driver's license / passport / other: (circle one), to be the person whose name is signed on the preceding or attached document, and acknowledged to me that she signed it voluntarily for its stated purpose, and swore or affirmed to me that the contents of the document with respect to homestead rights are truthful and accurate to the best of her knowledge and belief.
+On this 24 day of Marcal , 2022 before me, the undersigned notary public, personally appeared Ellen A. Harley, proved to me through satisfactory evidence of identification, which was personal knowledge? driver's license / passport / other: (circle one), to be the person whose name is signed on the preceding or attached document, and acknowledged to me that she signed it voluntarily for its stated purpose, and swore or affirmed to me that the contents of the document with respect to homestead rights are truthful and accurate to the best of her knowledge and belief.

-C B Hankins Notary Public Tate of South Carolina Commission Expires October 12, 2025 s Notary Public
+C B Hankins Notary Public Tate of South Carolina Tate of South Carolina Notary Public My commission expires: